 EMBARGOED FOR RELEASE UNTIL 4 PM ET, September 11, 2006

 The American Academy of Neurology, an association of more than 19,000 neurologists and neuroscience professionals, is dedicated to improving patient care through education and research.
-A neurologist is a doctor with specialized training in diagnosing, treating, and managing disorders of the brain and nervous system such as Alzheimer’s disease, epilepsy, Parkinson disease, multiple sclerosis, and stroke.
+A neurologist is a doctor with specialized training in diagnosing, treating and managing disorders of the brain and nervous system such as Parkinson disease, ALS (Lou Gehrig’s disease), dementia, West Nile virus, and ataxia.
 For more information about the American Academy of Neurology, visit www.aan.com.